Extreme gaps between eigenvalues of random matrices: Small gaps

-\begin{proof} We need to check the three conditions of the following Theorem \ref{thm:Kallenberg} by Kallenberg, which is written here in the specific case $\mathfrak{S}=\RR^2$, $\mathcal{U}$ and $\mathcal{J}$ the set of compact rectangles $A\times I$ ($A$ and $I$ intervals), with the notations from \cite{Kallenberg}.
+Then the sequence of point processes $\chi^{(n)}$ converges in distribution to $\chi$. \end{prop} \begin{pf} We need to check the three conditions of the following Theorem~\ref {thmKallenberg} by Kallenberg, which is written here in the specific case $\mathfrak{S}=\RR^2$, $\mathcal{U}$ and $\mathcal{J}$ the set of compact rectangles $A\times I$ ($A$ and $I$ intervals), with the notation from~\cite{Kallenberg}.
 Conditions (1), (2) and (3) will be verified if

-Indeed, if (\ref{eqn:convlaw}) holds, for any $t$
+Indeed, if (\ref{eqnconvlaw}) holds, for any $t$,

-and as $\chi(A\times I)$ is almost surely finite this goes to $0$ as $t\to\infty$ (is is a consequence of the dominated convergence theorem); this proves part (1).
+and as $\chi(A\times I)$ is almost surely finite, this goes to $0$ as $t\to\infty$ (is is a consequence of the dominated convergence theorem); this proves part (1).
 Equations (2) and (3) are also consequences of the above convergence in law.

-To prove (\ref{eqn:convlaw}), as $\chi(A\times I)$ is a Poisson random variable, the convergence of all the moments is sufficient.
-A moment is a finite linear combination of factorial moments, which concludes the proof. \end{proof}